Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/set-html-xApp-state.md

 Within the HTML Code, you will be able to access the App Page SDK through a global `SDK` variable.
 To submit a result back to the Flow, you can call `SDK.submit({ name: "John" });`.
-The submitted payloads need to be a serializable object (100% JSON-compatible, without Class instances).
+The submitted payloads need to be JSON serializable objects.

 You can use the `submit` function without React.
 Create a button that submits on click:
 `<button type="button" onclick="SDK.submit({ variant: 'button1' })">button 1</button>`.